-PROCEDURES FOR CONSIDERATION OF PROMOTION AND TENURE{ XE "TENURE" }{ XE "CRITERIA:TENURE" }
+PROCEDURES FOR CONSIDERATION OF PROMOTION AND TENURE

-A great deal of work, achievement, and professional career progress review takes place during the years preceding a recommendation for promotion and/or tenure{ XE "Tenure" }{ XE "Criteria:tenure" } by a Primary{ XE "Promotion committee:Primary" }{ XE "Primary committee" } Committee{ XE "Committee" }.
-A recommended procedure commonly used by departments of the College of Technology which provides regular feedback to the faculty member from the peer review{ XE "Peer review" } process is shown schematically in the following flowcharts.
+A great deal of work, achievement, and professional career progress review takes place during the years preceding a recommendation for promotion and/or tenure by a Primary Committee.
+A recommended procedure commonly used by departments of the Purdue Polytechnic Institute which provides regular feedback to the faculty member from the peer review process is shown schematically in the following flowcharts.

-It is important that a new faculty member, at the time of appointment, establish a personal plan for professional development{ XE "Instructional materials:laboratories" }{ XE "Laboratory development" }, scholarly endeavor, and excellence in teaching{ XE "Teaching:Excellence in" }{ XE "Criteria:Teaching" }{ XE "Teaching, excellence in" }.
+It is important that a new faculty member, at the time of appointment, establish a personal plan for professional development, scholarly endeavor, and excellence in teaching.
 All candidates should prepare their document in consultation with their Department Head and/or senior faculty mentors.